lsadaf/Fixed-Block-Hybrid-Adder-Verilog/README.md

 This project provides a Verilog implementation of the **Fixed Block Hybrid Adder (FBHA)** architecture.

 ## Reference
-The design is based on the paper:
+The implementation is based on the paper:
 **"Fast Bipartitioned Hybrid Adder Utilizing Carry Select and Carry Lookahead Logic"**
 [arXiv:2412.01764](https://arxiv.org/abs/2412.01764)

+(All rights for the original research belong to the paper’s authors.)

 ## Overview
 The FBHA is a hybrid adder structure that divides the input width into: